 https://www.bera.ac.uk/blog/dyslexia-misconceptions-among-dyslexia-assessors

-Because of their inability to give a legitimate diagnosis (there is no operational definition, or legal definition of dyslexia in England (Singleton p16), a specialist dyslexia teacher or educational psychologist’s written report is very unlikely to include the concrete label of dyslexia.
-Instead, it will substitute words such as, ”has a specific weakness in phonological development” (see Myth 2), or it will be hedged about with words that avoid commitment to a definitive diagnosis: ”exhibited a pattern of difficulties characteristic of dyslexia” (see Myth 6), ”has a dyslexic profile” or ”is at risk for Dyslexia-SpLD”, with the discrete ‘dyslexia’ diagnosis and label only given to parents verbally.
+Because of their inability to give a legitimate diagnosis (there is no universally agreed operational definition, or legal definition of dyslexia in England – Singleton.
+2009 p16), a specialist dyslexia teacher or educational psychologist’s written report is unlikely to include the concrete label of dyslexia.
+Instead, it will substitute words such as, ”has a specific weakness in phonological development” (see Myth 2), or it will be hedged about with words that avoid commitment to a definitive diagnosis: ”exhibited a pattern of difficulties characteristic of dyslexia” (see Myth 5), ”has a dyslexic profile” or ”is at risk for Dyslexia-SpLD”.

 Facts:

-In countries with transparent alphabet codes such as Austria, Finland and Greece (Philip Seymour.
-The Science of Reading p299), it is rare to find people who are inaccurate single word decoders i.e. dyslexic in the English-speaking countries’ sense of the word.
+In countries with transparent alphabet codes such as Austria, Finland and Greece (Seymour.
+2007 p299), it is rare to find people who are very inaccurate single word decoders i.e. dyslexic in the English-speaking countries’ sense of the word.

-Because of the very high level of word reading accuracy in countries with transparent alphabet codes, tests of decoding accuracy are not used and reading fluency and comprehension are assessed instead i.e. the term dyslexia means something completely different in these countries
+Because word reading accuracy is nearly 100% in countries with transparent alphabet codes, tests of decoding accuracy are not used; reading fluency and comprehension are assessed instead i.e. the term dyslexia means something completely different in these countries.

-”If dyslexia [as a distinct and diagnosable decoding disorder] really existed then countries as diverse as Nicaragua and South Korea would not have been able to achieve literacy rates of nearly 100%” (Stringer).
+”If dyslexia really existed then countries as diverse as Nicaragua and South Korea would not have been able to achieve literacy rates of nearly 100%.”

-Myth 16: It is possible to correctly identify and diagnose those with dyslexia living in countries that have transparent writing codes, by testing students’ reading fluency (speed) and comprehension, because those with this specific brain defect, despite being accurate single word decoders, find reading effortful and slow.
+Myth 15: It is possible to correctly identify and diagnose those with dyslexia living in countries that have transparent writing codes, by testing students’ reading fluency and comprehension, because those with this specific brain defect, despite being accurate single word decoders, find reading effortful and slow.

 Facts:

 ”Some children in countries with transparent alphabets do have reading problems, but these have to do with fluency and comprehension.
 Yet even this is relative.”
 (McGuinness.
-RRF 49 p19)
+2002)

-When researchers Landerl, Wimmer and Frith (1997) compared Austrian dyslexic children (very slow readers) with English dyslexic children (very inaccurate readers), the Austrian dyslexics were not only far more accurate (7% v 40% word reading accuracy) but also read twice as fast as the English dyslexics.
+When researchers Landerl, Wimmer and Frith (1997) compared Austrian (German-speaking) dyslexic children with English dyslexic children, the Austrian dyslexics were not only far more accurate, they also read twice as fast as the English dyslexics.

 ”Reading speed isn’t an isolated skill.
 It’s a function of decoding accuracy, text difficulty and general language ability.”
 (McGuinness.
-GRB p14). ”When reading skill is so entirely tied to a particular writing system, there can be no validity to the notion that poor reading or ‘dyslexia’ is a property of the child…” (McGuinness.
-RRF 49 p20).
+2004 GRB p14). ”When reading skill is so entirely tied to a particular writing system, there can be no validity to the notion that poor reading or ‘dyslexia’ is a property of the child…” (McGuinness.
+2002).

 ‘Six myths about dyslexia’.
 Susan Godsland.